aonikpaulalock/Intern-Task/README.md

-# Getting Started with Create React App
+# Live Site

-This Section was Tailwind with(https://beamish-maamoul-5c7b7c.netlify.app).
+This Section was Tailwind with (https://beamish-maamoul-5c7b7c.netlify.app).

 ## Some Feature

 * Create simple card section and using react .
 * Using Some Animation with Aos .

-In the project directory, you can run:

 ### `npm start`